warewulf/warewulf-web-old/docs/enchiridion/nodeconfig.md

 ## The Node Configuration DB

-As mentioned in the [Configuration](configuration) section, node configs are persisted to the `nodes.conf` YAML file but generally it is best not to edit this file directly (however that is supported, it is just prone to errors).
+As mentioned in the [Configuration](configuration) section, node configs are persisted to the `nodes.conf` YAML file, but generally it is best not to edit this file directly (however that is supported, it is just prone to errors).